Building vs. Buying an Authentication Solution?

 All development and operations teams regularly face building vs buy decisions when it comes to deploying infrastructure.
-With the prevalence of open source Kubernetes Gateways like Ambassador, or the prevalence of open source proxies like Envoy, it is natural that organisations will ask the question - should I build on top of these open source projects or buy functionality from third-party vendors.
+With the prevalence of open source Kubernetes Gateways like Emissary-Ingress, or the prevalence of open source proxies like Envoy, it is natural that organizations will ask the question - should I build on top of these open source projects or buy functionality from third-party vendors.
 In the case of authentication (Oauth) for API Gateways, it is almost always better to purchase from a vendor, unless there is a business justification to scale up and maintain a long term authentication project.

 Authentication Implementation: Build Scenarios

 OAuth is a big and complicated topic.
 However, there are some scenarios where building your own might make sense.